BiocomputeLab/chad/README.md

 ```
 This will create DNA sequences where there is a maximum homology of 18 bp between all the sequences.

 **Note:** You must have the `chad.py` script in your working directory or added to you `PATH`.
 Also, CHAD will not add stop codons to the DNA sequences.
-Need will need to be added manually or a `*` amino acid added to the mapping/frequency table.
+If required, you will need to add a `*` amino acid to the mapping/frequency table manually.